A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: Efficiency and Purcell Enhancement

 After confirming that the employed fiber-pigtailing method allows for deterministic coupling of a selected QD-hCBG, we now investigate the quantum optical properties of the fiber-pigtailed QD device.
 Fig~\ref{fig:figure3}(a) shows time-resolved measurements during cooldown~\#2 for the X$^+$ under p-shell excitation, and for X$^-$ under off-resonant excitation.
 Additionally, a time-resolved measurement of the X$^+$ before the pigtailing is shown.
 A $T_1(\mathrm{X}^+)$=77(1)\,ps for the FC-device under p-shell excitation is extracted by an exponential fit.
 This is slightly longer than the 55(1)~ps before the pigtailing.
 A typical $T_1$ time of positive trions in p-shell excitation in the surrounding membrane of the sample is 680(111)\,ps, which corresponds to $F_\mathrm{P}=12.4(2.2)$ before, and $8.8(1.4)$ for the fiber-pigtailed device. $T_1$(X$^-$) under off-resonant excitation is found to be 1.780(1)\,ns, which is attributed to a large spectral mismatch of X$^-$ to the mode (see.
 Fig,~\ref{fig:figure2}(c)).

 The measured $T_1$-times of the X$^+$ for the consecutive cooldowns of the pigtailed device are displayed in Fig.~\ref{fig:figure3}(d).
 The observed spectral mismatch of X$^+$ wavelength and closest cavity mode and the measured cavity mode $Q$-factor as $\lambda_\mathrm{M}/w_\mathrm{M}$ are additionally listed.
 The pigtailed device shows a considerably larger $T_1$(X$^+$) during cooldown \#1, while interestingly also exhibiting a clearly increased $Q$ compared to before the pigtailing.
 However, while the spectral mismatch between X$^+$ and mode was -0.44(0.50)\,nm before, the pigtailed device showed a mismatch of +1.53(0.50)\,nm during the first cooldown.
 We attribute the longer $T_1$-time to the larger spectral mismatch after the first cooldown.
 With the strain conditions settled after the first temperature cycle, the following cooldowns yield very similar $T_1$ times, alongside X$^+$-mode mismatches between -0.62(0.50)\,nm and 0.15(0.50)\,nm.
 While the observed spectral mismatch is close to the value before the pigtailing, the $Q$-factors are clearly reduced for the cooldowns \#2 to \#4.
-We attribute the slightly higher $T_1$ times after the fiber-pigtailing to the decreased Purcell enhancement by the reduced $Q$ caused by the distance dependent effect of the fiber on the $F_\mathrm{P}$ here as predicted in Fig.~\ref{fig:figure1}(d).
-This indicates that the fiber-to-hCBG distance for the pitailed device is probably higher than the $h_\mathrm{target}$ of 350\,nm, which causes the observed slight decrease in $F_\mathrm{P}$ compared to before.
-Note that the device does not reach the simulated $F_\mathrm{P}$ of 30 and more already before the coupling, likely due to a non-ideal spatial integration of the QD.
+We attribute the slightly higher $T_1$ times after the fiber-pigtailing to the decreased Purcell enhancement by the reduced $Q$ caused by the distance-dependent effect of the fiber on the $F_\mathrm{P}$ here as predicted in Fig.~1(\st{d}c).